7 Common Website Speed Test Warnings and How to Fix Them

 eliminate render blocking w3 total cache

-Under JS file management, click on Add a script button and enter scripts you copied from the speed test tools.
+Under JS file management, click on the Add a script button and enter the scripts you copied from the speed test tools.

 Save settings & Purge caches.